Operator-Valued Matrices with Free or Exchangeable Entries

+One can check Chapter 9 in \cite{Mingo-Speicher} for more details on operator-valued free probability.
 As a consequence of \cite[Theorem 3.3]{Ni-Di-Sp-operator-valued}, $A(\uY)$ is itself a semicircular element in $\M$ if and only if $\eta(1)$ is a multiple of the identity.
 In particular, if all the entries have the same variance, i.e. $\tau(x_{ij}^* x_{ij})=\sigma^2$ for all $1\leq i,j\leq N$, then $A(\uY)$ has a semicircular distribution.
-Note that when the cumulative distribution of $A(\uY)$ is Lipschitz, the estimate on the Cauchy transform gives quantitative estimates on the Kolmogorov distance \cite[Theorem A.2]{Sp-Va-Mai}.
-One can check Chapter 9 in \cite{Mingo-Speicher} for more details on operator-valued free probability.
+Moreover, as the cumulative distribution function of a semicircular element is Lipschitz continuous, then by applying Theorem~\ref{BannaMai}, the above convergence can be quantified as follows in terms of the Kolmogorov distance:

-\begin{proof}[Proof of Theorem \ref{theo:wignerfree}] The proof of this theorem is a direct application of Theorem \ref{theo:Lindeberg-free} where we consider the $W^*$-probability space $ (M_N(\M), \tau \otimes \tr_N)$ with $ \tau \otimes \id : M_N(\M) \rightarrow M_N(\mathbb{C})$ as conditional expectation over $M_N(\C)\subset M_N(\M)$ .
+\begin{proof}[Proof of Theorem \ref{theo:op-v-free}] The proof of this theorem is a direct application of Theorem \ref{theo:Lindeberg-free} where we consider the $W^*$-probability space $ (M_N(\M), \tau \otimes \tr_N)$ with $ \tau \otimes \id : M_N(\M) \rightarrow M_N(\mathbb{C})$ as conditional expectation over $M_N(\C)\subset M_N(\M)$ .
 It is easy to see that $(\tau \otimes \id) [x_{ij} \otimes^* a_{ij}] = { (\tau \otimes \id) [y_{ij} \otimes^* a_{ij}]}=0 $ and that for any $b \in M_N(\mathbb{C})$

 The result follows by finally noting that $K_\infty=\mathcal{O}(1/{\sqrt{N}})$ and $K_2=\mathcal{O}(1/{N})$. \end{proof}